fvgls/Projet_Spring_Hibernate/README.md

 This is a project for the J2ee lesson of the TSI courses at [Ecole Nationale des Sciences Géographiques](www.ensg.eu).

-The aim was to implement an MVC application with SpringBoot and Hibernate which had to managing participants to events by at least:
+The aim was to implement an MVC application with SpringBoot and Hibernate which had to manage events and their participants by at least:
 * Listing events
 * Listing participants
 * Adding participant to event